Fourier Extension Based on Weighted Generalized Inverse: Numerical tests

-We show the approximation results of the following six test functions:
+We consider the following four test functions, which exhibit different smoothness and oscillatory characteristics:

-Fig. \ref{Fig5} shows the weighted projection ${{\bf Q}}_{\breve{\bf L},N}^{\epsilon}{\bf f}$ of $f_i$, $i=1,2,\ldots 6$.
-From the previous analysis, we know that $p=0$ corresponds to the original method, so it shows the characteristic of oscillation around 0 in the extension region.
-When $p$ takes other values, the function has different forms in the extension region, which is related to the properties of the approximated function.
-It can be seen that the proposed method effectively alleviates the high-frequency oscillation of the original method in the extension region.
+Figure~\ref{Fig5} displays the weighted projection $\mathcal{Q}_{\gamma,N}^{T,{\bf R}}{\bf f}^{\epsilon}$ for the test functions $f_i$, $i=1,2,3,4$, under different choices of the regularization parameter $p$.
+According to the theoretical analysis, the case $p=0$ corresponds to the classical Fourier extension method.
+As expected, the corresponding approximations exhibit pronounced oscillations around zero in the extended region.
+For $p>0$, the extension behavior is significantly altered: the oscillations are strongly suppressed and the extended part of the approximation reflects, to some extent, the smoothness properties of the target function.
+These observations confirm that the proposed weighted regularization effectively reduces high-frequency oscillations in the extension region without degrading the approximation quality on the original interval.

-Figs. \ref{Fig6}-\ref{Fig8} show how the approximation errors of different test functions and their first-order and second-order derivatives vary with $N$.
-The derivatives are calculated by trigonometric interpolation using the FFT on $[-T, T]$.
-It can be seen that the approximation errors of the functions are very close for different values of $p$, and the proposed method has a significant improvement on the errors of the first-order and second-order derivatives.
-We also noticed that after $N$ reaches a certain threshold, the error of the derivative calculation tends to get worse as $N$ increases, which is caused by the method we use to calculate the derivatives.
+Figures~\ref{Fig6}--\ref{Fig8} illustrate the dependence of the approximation errors on the truncation parameter $N$ for the test functions and for their first- and second-order derivatives.
+The derivatives are computed by applying trigonometric interpolation on $[-T,T]$ using the FFT.
+It can be observed that, for the function values themselves, the approximation errors corresponding to different values of $p$ are nearly indistinguishable.
+In contrast, for the first- and second-order derivatives, the proposed method yields a substantial error reduction compared with the classical Fourier extension.

+We also observe that, once $N$ exceeds a certain threshold, the errors in the derivative approximations begin to increase as $N$ grows.
+This behavior is primarily caused by the derivative evaluation procedure based on trigonometric interpolation, rather than by the Fourier extension approximation itself.